lino-framework/book/docs/specs/tickets.rst

 Overview
 ========

-A `ticket <Tickets>`_ is a concrete question, issue or problem to be handled by our team.
+A `ticket <Tickets>`_ is a question, issue or problem reported by a human who asks us for help.
 It is the smallest unit for organizing our work.

+Users can comment on a ticket.
+A ticket can get assigned to a user who "takes" the ticket and becomes "responsible" for working on it.
+It can be reassigned to another user.

 Tickets are grouped into sites_.
 Users must be **subscribed** to a *site* in order to report tickets on a site.
-All the subscribers of a site will get notified about changes to a ticket.
-The *site* of a *ticket* indicates who is going to watch changes on that ticket.
+All the subscribers of a site will get notified about new tickets, changes and new comments to a ticket.
+The site* of a *ticket* indicates who is going to watch changes on that ticket.

-In :ref:`noi` we use the tickets plugin in combination with :doc:`working` and :doc:`comments`.
+In :ref:`noi` we use the tickets plugin in combination with :mod:`lino_xl.lib.working`.

-When :doc:`comments` is installed, subscribers of a site will get notified about every new comment.
+This plugins also installs :doc:`comments`.

-When :doc:`working` is installed, the *site* of a *ticket* indicates "who is going to pay" for it.
+When :mod:`lino_xl.lib.working` is installed, the *site* of a *ticket* indicates "who is going to pay" for it.
 Lino Noi does not issue invoices, so it uses this information only for reporting about it and helping with the decision about whether and how work time is being invoiced to the customer.

 A ticket has a **life cycle**.

-New tickets are typically **assigned** to nobody

 Tickets